tsunami416604/azure-docs.hu-hu/includes/learn-about-deployment-models-include.md

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Before you work with Azure resources, get familiar with the deployment models: [Resource Manager, and classic](../articles/resource-manager-deployment-model.md).
+> Before you work with Azure resources, get familiar with the deployment models: [Resource Manager, and classic](../articles/resource-manager-deployment-model.md).
+>
+>

 <!--HONumber=Sep16_HO4-->